Nashville Coin & Currency, Inc.

 The premium is an amount over the current spot metal price that covers:

-1. the government's cost to mint the coin plus a profit for its trouble,
+1. the government's cost to take a 100oz bar of gold and mint the coin, plus a profit for its trouble,

 2. shipping & insurance to get that coin from the mint to us, and